 - How to clean a FitbitAll the different ways to treat your Versa, Charge or Inspire straps

-- How to turn off a FitbitSome Fitbit trackers can't power off - learn whether yours can
+- How to turn off a FitbitSome Fitbit trackers can't be shut down - can yours?

 - Transfer music on FitbitIt's time to add music to your Versa or Ionic

 - Improve accuracy on a FitbitTune the tracker to your wrist with these handy tricks

 - Change time on a FitbitBring your tracker into the correct time zone and alter the time format